What You Need:

 - Paper clips

-- A dowel or Tinker Toy to form the handle of the fishing pole
+- Dowel or Tinker Toy to form the handle of the fishing pole

 - String to form the fishing line